dev-sjlee/aws-resources-example/docs/Containers/EKS/14-network-policy-with-calico.md

             cidr: 10.0.2.0/24 # allow from elb
         - podSelector:
             matchLabels:
-              app: order      # allow from pod
+              app: app2      # allow from pod
       ports:
+        - protocol: TCP
-        - port: 8080 # the port which should be Internet-accessible
+          port: 8080 # the port which should be Internet-accessible
+  egress: {}  # egress any open
 ```